xsedmid/DataDepPtolemaicFiltering/README.md

 ### Reproducibility Steps -- Synthetical Data

-* Set up the main Java class in ```vm.fs.papers.impl.main.vldb2024.VLDB24DataDepPtolemaicFiltering``` (project VMFSMetricSpace).
+* Set up the main Java class in ```vm.fs.papers.impl.main.icde2025.DataDepPtolemaicFiltering.ICDE25DataDepPtolemaicFiltering``` (project VMFSMetricSpace).
-* By running the main Java class in ```vm.fs.papers.impl.main.vldb2024.VLDB24DataDepPtolemaicFiltering``` (project VMFSMetricSpace), vectors of uniformly distributed numbers are generated, filtering techniques are learned, the learned techniques are evaluated, and plots are generated from the evaluated results.
+* By running the main Java class in ```vm.fs.papers.impl.main.icde2025.DataDepPtolemaicFiltering.ICDE25DataDepPtolemaicFiltering``` (project VMFSMetricSpace), vectors of uniformly distributed numbers are generated, filtering techniques are learned, the learned techniques are evaluated, and plots are generated from the evaluated results.
-* The class produces results that are consistent with the article. pdf files with the plots are stored in the folder Similarity_search/Plots/VLDB24_DataDepPtolemaicFilering/
+* The class produces results that are consistent with the article. pdf files with the plots are stored in the folder Similarity_search/Plots/ICDE25_DataDepPtolemaicFilering/
 * Results of the search in .gz format and the csv file with statistics are stored in respective folders in Similarity_search/Result/ ...
 The statistics are stored in the folder Processed_stats

-### Reproducibility Steps -- CLIP / DeCAF Datasets (Filtering of whole datasets in main memory)
+### Reproducibility Steps -- CLIP / DeCAF Datasets

 * Download the corresponding datasets you would like to evaluate (see the download links below)
 * Set up the main Java class ```vm.fs.main.search.perform.FSKNNQueriesSeqScanWithFilteringMain``` (project VMFSMetricSpace) by selecting the datasets to be tested.
 The instances of datasets tested in the article are: